marco-luzzara/assfile-reviewer/README.md

   the algorithm split optimally the entire text so that words are not truncated and splitted lines' lengths are as similar as possible.
 Default value is 0, which means "do not split".

+* `--capitalizeNamesFilePath`
+  The file path where a list of words is stored, separated by newlines.
+The occurences of these words inside the dialogues are capitalized.